 Shaped Silicone

-Under or over the muscle
+Under or Over the Muscle?

-Incision location to place the implant
+Incision Location to Place the Implant

 A few other bits of information for breast augmentation:

 - Implants do not have to be replaced at any given time.
-If you like how they look and feel then you are good to go.
+If you like how they look and feel, then you are good to go.

-- The FDA recommends MRI every two years for silicone implants.
+- The FDA recommends an MRI every two years for silicone implants.
 The reality is that virtually no one does this.

-- Mammograms are not affected by breast implants
+- Mammograms are not affected by breast implants.

 - Silicone is completely inert and safe.